EricKit/nest-user-auth/README.md

 }
 ```

 This allows a user to make a query that contains both the purchase and its customer's subfields (see below for security concerns).
-The Schema first approach will create a file that contains the `Purchase` class with the `customer` property of type `User`.
-But in the MongoDB database a user is actually just a Mongo ID.
-It would be nice to have the `customer` property be a union of a `MongoId` and `User`.
-This would allow Mongoose's `populate` method to be used to replace the ID with an actual User.
-However, a property cannot be made more generic when extending a class.
+The Schema first approach will create a file that contains the `Purchase` class, as defined by the schema above, with the `customer` property of type `User`.
 For the MongoDB Schema and Document, a different field for the foreign key must be created.
 For example:

 ```typescript
 export interface PurchaseDocument extends Purchase, Document {